cfengine/documentation/reference/functions/remotescalar.markdown

     }
 ```

-**Notes**: Note that this function assumes that you have already performed a
+**Notes:** Note that this function assumes that you have already performed a
 successful key exchange between systems, (e.g. using either a remote
 copy or `cf-runagent` connection).
 It contains no mechanism for trust
 establishment and will fail if there is no trust relationship